edgio-docs/edgio-docs/src/guides/v7/performance/caching.md

 title: Caching
 ---

 Caching creates a copy of the requested content within our edge and Origin Shield POPs.
-This improves your site's performance by allowing clients to retrieve your content from the POP closest to them.
+This improves your site's performance by allowing clients to retrieve your content from the POP closest to them instead of your origin servers.

 ## Environments and Caching {/* environments-and-caching */}